b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 This is an excellent volume to inform the Lexicon.

+### LORENZEN, D. ###

+* Lorenzen, David N. (1999).
+'Who Invented Hinduism?' (pp. 630-659) in Trautmann, Thomas R. (ed.), *et al.* (1999). *Comparative Studies in Society and History: An International Quarterly*, Vol. 41, No. 4, October, 1999.
+New York, N.Y., U.S.A.: Cambridge University Press (on behalf of the Society for the Comparative Study of Society and History, University of Michigan).
+Source: https://www.jstor.org/stable/179421 (accessed: Saturday, August 30, 2025)

+**Purport:**<br>
+...

 ### LORENZEN, D.; *et al.* ###

 * Lorenzen, David N. & Preciado-Solis, Benjamin (2003, 1996).
 'Bondage and Liberation: The Religions of India \[Spanish: Atadura y liberación: las religiones de la India]'.
 First imprint.
 (NB: First edition published in 1996.).
 Mexico City, Mexico: 'The College of Mexico \[Spanish: El Colegio de México]'.
 ISBN 968120686X.